asibahi/trjm/README.md

 This compiler is basically me following, chapter by chapter, [Writing a C Compiler](https://nostarch.com/writing-c-compiler) by Nora Sandler.

-As of this writing, it implements everything up to chapter 13 (doubles), including extra credit (and also binary, octal, and hex number literals!)
+As of this writing, it implements everything up to chapter 14 (pointers), including extra credit (and also binary, octal, and hex number literals!)
 It passes every test up to that point in [the official test suite](https://github.com/nlsandler/writing-a-c-compiler-tests).
+It also implements the initial stages of chapter 15 (arrays).

 The lexer and parser are implemented using `nom` and `nom-language`.
 But the rest of hte code base follows the book closely.